mvs6909/codepath-SITE-prework/README.md

 https://micku7zu.github.io/vanilla-tilt.js/
 https://www.w3schools.com/css/css_dropdowns.asp

-2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words)
+**2. What was a challenge you encountered in creating this submission (be specific)?
+How did you overcome it? (recommended 200 - 400 words)**
 Before developing this application, I had no experience in HTML and CSS.
 The main challenge that I faced was to create the User Interface the way I wanted it to look.
 I found it difficult to use which properties in CSS to get my button in the right shape or get the timer in the center of the screen.
 The two following challenges I faced in the positioning of the object would be:-

 I had implemented the difficulty mode feature in which users can choose how many tiles to play with.
 In the design, I wanted 4 blocks of easy mode in one line and subsequent blocks from the medium and hard mode in the next line.
 I tried using display: block, inline, and many other properties but nothing worked out as there was a lot of space causing 6 blocks in one line and 2 blocks in the next line.
 To solve this, I added a <p>——…</p> (line 75 in index.html)with font color black so I can cover my extra space and get the required design